BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/arty.md

 FemtoSOC configuration
 ----------------------
 Now we need to activate hardware support for the led matrix (and deactivate the UART).
-To do that, configure devices in `FemtoRV/RTL/CONFIGS/icestick_config.v` as follows:
+To do that, configure devices in `FemtoRV/RTL/CONFIGS/arty_config.v` as follows:
 ```
 ...
 `define NRV_IO_MAX7219    // Mapped IO, 8x8 led matrix
 ...
 ```

+NOTE: you will need also to edit `BOARDS/arty.xdc` and uncomment there the pins used by the led matrix.

 Then you need to re-synthethize and send the bitstream to the ARTY:
 ```